lonkaars/avans-arcade/docs/architecture.md

 - 8 total palettes, with 8 colors each

   More colors is better.
-Increasing the total palette count is a very memory intensive operation, while increaing the palette color count is likely slower when looking up color values for each pixel on real hardware.
+Increasing the total palette count is a very memory intensive operation, while increasing the palette color count is likely slower when looking up color values for each pixel on real hardware.
-- Sprites can be positioned paritally off-screen on all screen edges using only the offset bits in the FAM register
+- Sprites can be positioned partially off-screen on all screen edges using only the offset bits in the FAM register

   The NES has a separate PPUMASK register to control special color effects, and